iotaap/tutorials/docs/iotaap-os-mqtts-basics-JSON.md

 ## Examples using Arduino JSON
 To parse data into JSON format we suggest including the [Arduino JSON library](https://arduinojson.org/) to parse data into JSON format.

-This can be achieved by adding `ArduinoJson` to the Lib_deps within the platformio.ini file within the project.
+This can be achieved by adding `ArduinoJson` to the `lib_deps` within the platformio.ini file within the project.

 ```
 lib_deps =
-    iotaap/IoTaaP OS @ ^3.0.2
+    iotaap/IoTaaP OS @ ^4.0.0
     arduinoJson
 ```
 First we need to include the ArduinoJson library within our main.cpp.